11 Ways for Small Businesses To Use AI in 2026

 6. Human resources

-Some of the many use cases for AI in human resources include:
+Some of the many applications AI in human resources include:

-Simplifying workforce planning.
-Talent management systems and human resources information systems (HRIS) such as Leena AI, Beamery, and Gloat centralize employee data, making it easier for companies to manage and automate HR processes.
+- Simplifying workforce planning.
+Talent management systems and human resources information systems (HRIS) such as Deel, BambooHR, and Workable centralize employee data, making it easier for small businesses to manage and automate HR processes.
 Through these systems, organizations can manage payroll, benefits, time and attendance, learning and talent development, and other HR functions.
 Many of these systems also include data related to talent reviews, performance, engagement, retention, and skills, helping organizations better understand worker competencies, skills gaps, and future workforce needs.

 7. Cybersecurity